 - The Head of Internal Audit reports directly to the local Audit Committee, with no reporting line to local management.
-Internal Audit is a global function, where the global Chief Audit Executive has a direct reporting line to the AIG Audit Committee, and an administrative reporting line to AIG's CEO; this establishes Internal Audit's position within the organization and permits the Internal Audit Group to continue to render impartial and unbiased judgments. - The Head of Internal Audit is authorised by the Audit Committee to have full and complete access to any of the organisation's records, properties and personnel. - The Head of Internal Audit is also authorised to designate members of the audit staff to have such full and complete access in discharging their responsibilities. - The Head of Internal Audit will confirm the organizational independence of Internal Audit to the Audit Committee annually, as well as disclose to the Committee any interference and related implications. - Internal Audit personnel may not have operational responsibility or authority over any of the Company's business activity or personnel outside of Internal Audit, and may not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgment. - The Audit Committee is responsible for recommending the approval of the appointment or termination of the Head of Internal Audit.
+Internal Audit is a global function, where the global Chief Audit Executive has a direct reporting line to the AIG Audit Committee, and an administrative reporting line to AIG's CEO; this establishes Internal Audit's position within the organization and permits the Internal Audit Group to continue to render impartial and unbiased judgments. - The Head of Internal Audit is authorised by the Audit Committee to have full and complete access to any of the organisation's records, properties and personnel. - The Head of Internal Audit is also authorised to designate members of the audit staff to have full and complete access in discharging their responsibilities. - The Head of Internal Audit will confirm the organizational independence of Internal Audit to the Audit Committee annually, as well as disclose to the Committee any interference and related implications. - Internal Audit personnel may not have operational responsibility or authority over any of the Company's business activity or personnel outside of Internal Audit, and may not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgment. - The Audit Committee is responsible for recommending the approval of the appointment or termination of the Head of Internal Audit.

-6) Legal Function - Head of Legal
+6) Legal Function - General Counsel

-The Legal function is led by a Head of Legal who also acts as Company Secretary and works closely with other Executive members including the CEO, CFO, CRO and underwriting leadership among others.
-The Head of Legal is a member of the ExCo and he attends the Board, the Audit and the Risk Committees meetings.
-He is supported by the European regional legal team, legal teams based in the majority of the European branches and on certain specialist areas, the Head Office legal team in New York.
-The Head of Legal has a reporting line to the Company CEO as well as the EMEA General Counsel.
+The Legal function is led by a General Counsel who also acts as Company Secretary and works closely with other Executive members including the CEO, CFO, CRO and underwriting leadership among others.
+The General Counsel is a member of the ExCo and he attends the Board, the Audit and the BRC.
+The General Counsel is supported by the European regional legal team, legal teams based in the majority of the European branches and on certain specialist areas, the Head Office legal team in New York.
+The General Counsel has a reporting line to the Company CEO as well as the General Counsel, UK & EMEA.